Sãkatani Alliance by Silvae

 Artur has been engaged for more than a decade in long-term, trust-based collaboration with Indigenous Huni Kuin communities in Acre, Brazil.
 His involvement is rooted in listening, presence, and a shared commitment to supporting Indigenous autonomy, land stewardship, food security, self-sufficiency and regenerative ways of living.

-Artur’s work sits at the intersection of regenerative systems design, sustainable food and building systems, and participatory processes that place local communities at the center of decision-making.
+Artur’s work sits at the intersection of regenerative systems design, sustainable food and building systems and participatory processes that place local communities at the center of decision-making.
 He has spent over 20 years working with projects focused on resilience, self-sufficiency, grass root level based design methodologies and ecological regeneration across Latin America, Europe and the Nordic region specifically where he lives.

 Artur has worked with the development of regenerative production systems, community-based decision models and low-impact construction approaches using local materials.
 His approach is practical and systems-oriented, with a strong emphasis on creating solutions that can be owned, maintained, and adapted locally over time.